[LIVE WEBINAR] Green Screen Modernization for Business Efficiency. REGISTER NOW.

 On the other hand, Kotlin is a language designed for building Android apps, making it a common go-to for Android developers.

-In the hybrid mobile app vs. native app discussion, OS-specific languages are a major consideration.
+When designing native apps building with an OS-specific language can present challenges at times.
+OS-specific languages are a major consideration.
 For example, suppose you have an internal development team, and all of them know how to program in Javascript, HTML, and CSS.
 But none of them know any OS-specific languages, like Kotlin or Swift.
 That instantly limits your ability to develop apps that take full advantage of the features of specific operating systems.
-For this reason, many organizations opt for hybrid apps simply for the flexibility they get when it comes to programming languages.

 A native app may also use hardware and software features native to specific operating systems.
 For example, with iOS, you can use Quick Start, which enables you to set up a new iPhone by merely bringing it close to your old iPhone.
 You canโ€™t do this with an Android device.